Features of Sakai, Japanese Kitchen Knives

 Yasugi steel is high-grade cutting steel with a high purity.
 A high level of craftsmanship is required for this steel which is hard to handle and form.
 As such generally only master craftsmen handle this type of metal when making Japanese Knives.

 While Yasugi steel allows for a razor sharp edge, often used in to make swords in ancient times, it is also a rusting steel.
 Thus it requires more care and maintenance than other types of steel.
 On the other hand, Damascus steel and molybdenum steel are of a kind called rust-free steel material, stainless steel.

 Shirogami #1, Shiroichiko or White Steel #1

 Shirogami #1 has a higher carbon content than Shirogami #2.
 The higher the carbon content the better a knife holds an edge, however it also becomes more brittle.
 About 1.2-1.4% Carbon, 0.25% Manganese, and a practical hardness of 61 to 64 HRC.
 Very hard steel material made of pure carbon steel with fine grained carbon with very few contaminates within the iron.
-It is used in the manufacture of Honyaki knife by the traditional smith making process.
+It is used in the manufacture of Honyaki knives by the traditional smith making process.
 There are only few knife craftsmen who can give the real value of this steel material even in Sakai, so the kitchen knife of Shirogami has become a very rare kitchen knife with value.
 These knives can be sharpened to a razor's edge.
-For practical purposes, many sushi chef's will choose Sirogami #2 (White Steel #2) as it is less brittle and less likely to chip than it's higher carbon counterpart.
+For practical purposes, many sushi chef's will choose Shirogami #2 (White Steel #2) as it is less brittle and less likely to chip than it's higher carbon counterpart.

 Shirogami #2, Shironiko or White Steel #2